vdcast/Module_3_Lesson_4_hw_2_Compose/README.md

 **Task:**

-Write a program to display the current value of Bitcoin.
+Create application to display the current value of Bitcoin.
 All data is beautifully displayed on the screen.
 Add a "Refresh data" button.

 **Result: Screen recoding** (please, note that it was converted to GIF, so it's not smooth as it was):